elena100880/INVOICE/README.md

 **Launch**
-After uploading the project and executing command `composer install` inside the project folder You can launch the project with `docker-compose up` command.
+After uploading the project and executing command `composer install` inside the project folder You can launch the project with `docker-compose up` command in **Linux bash**.
 Then open **http://localhost/index.php/"route_path**.

 ***